-Baktash Behmanesh is the course coordinator for two courses offered at EIT:
+Baktash Behmanesh is the course coordinator for three courses offered at EIT:

 EITF50: Introduction to Wireless Systems

-This course aims to provide a broad and general knowledge in high frequency electronic circuits (also known as radio frequency (RF) circuits), and measurement tools especially those used in wireless radio communications.
-The fundamental circuit building blocks are introduced and their important functional and design characteristics are investigated.
-This will not only provide a solid fundamental understanding of the radio transceiver (base station or user equipment of a wireless communication system), but also the requirements placed on the used circuits at both link ends of a wireless system, which help the engineers to develop a deep insight into the wireless radio systems architecture and design.
+The objective of this course is to furnish students with comprehensive knowledge of high-frequency electronic circuits (also known as radio frequency circuits) and measurement tools, especially those utilized in wireless radio communications.
+The course covers basic circuit building blocks, their significant functions, and design characteristics.
+This not only develops a strong foundational understanding of the radio transceiver (base station or user equipment of a wireless communication system) but also illuminates the requirements imposed on the circuits employed at both link ends of a wireless system.
+This understanding helps engineers gain deep insights into the architecture and design of wireless radio systems.

-Advanced measurement techniques will be taught and will be practiced in reality with spectrum analyzers and vector network analyzers during laboratory experiments to study separate circuit blocks and component behaviors.
-A separate laboratory session is dedicated to system level simulation of some fundamental concepts in wireless radio systems in a modern CAD tool.
+In addition to introducing advanced measurement techniques, the course includes practical laboratory experiments with spectrum analyzers and vector network analyzers to examine the behaviors of individual circuit blocks and components.
+The course also offers a separate laboratory session dedicated to the system-level simulation of fundamental concepts in wireless radio systems using modern CAD tools.

-This course aims to familiarize the students with the design flow of an integrated circuit.
-The students are divided in groups and they work on a project starting from circuit-level specifications and then performing literature study, design, simulation, chip layout, post-layout simulations, fabrication, and eventually measurements.
+These two courses aim to familiarize the students with the design flow of an integrated circuit.
+The students are divided into groups and they work on a project starting from circuit-level specifications and then performing literature study, design, simulation, chip layout, post-layout simulations, fabrication, and eventually measurements.